 The Centre organises many activities including

-- day outings (to Trust and other properties) - click the "2013 day outings" button
+- day outings (to Trust and other properties) - click the "Day Outings 2015" buttons

 - other social events which include a Spring and Autumn lunch

-- to see the range and scale of activities for 2010, 2011 and 2012 click the "Previous year activities" button
+- to see the range and scale of activities for 2010 to 2014 click the "Previous year activities" button

 Why not join us and participate in those activities?